Do you want a cookie?

 Blog Artikel Banner Bild

-Sigrid Drage on growing seeds
+Sigrid Drage on Obtaining Your on Seeds

-/ Reading time: 6 minutes
+/ Reading time: 7 minutes

 We talked to Sigrid Drage about growing seeds and seed production.
 She is passionate about permaculture and has a doctorate in ecology and has written the book "Wie du dein eigenes Saatgut gewonnenst - und so ein kleines Stück die Welt rettest" (How to grow your own seeds - and save the world).